SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 **Webhook Secret**

-IN OPF cockpit: For your new merchant account Navigate to Notification General and copy the Notification URL
+IN OPF Workbench: For your new Stripe merchant account Navigate to Notification General and copy the Notification URL

 ![](images/opf-get-notification-url.png)